Wildlife holidays in Ghana

 - Blue-headed Bee-eater, Pels Fishing Owl, Congo Serpent Eagle, African Finfoot, Black Dwarf Hornbill & the little known Brown Nightjar

-WHAT YOU'VE BEEN SAYING ABOUT OUR Ghana HOLIDAYS
+WHAT YOU'VE BEEN SAYING ABOUT OUR Ghana

 William and Andrew were outstanding leaders, working very hard to find difficult birds in the forest and ensuring everyone on the trip saw the bird.
 This was probably the best bird-watching trip I've been on and the butterflies were the icing on the cake.
 This mainly reflected the efforts and care of our guides.